sieverssj/indy-civic-ai/README.md

 _Disclaimer_: This project is not affiliated with the city of Indianapolis or Marion County in any official capacity.
 This is one Indianapolis resident's side project.

 ## Methodology

+OpenAI Assistants are currently created by hand in a Personal organization in their own Project.

 To interact with an assistant, we'll need to:

 1. Start a Thread: https://platform.openai.com/docs/assistants/overview/step-2-create-a-thread